ecoAPM/SimpleGPIO/README.md

 First, thank you for your enthusiasm!
 I'd love feedback on how you felt using this.
 If you had an awesome experience, let me know on [Twitter](https://twitter.com/intent/tweet?text=.@stevedesmond_ca&hashtags=SimpleGPIO)

-If you're looking to contribute code, there are 3 specific things I'd love help with:
+If you're looking to contribute code, but don't have any ideas of your own, there are some specific things I'd love help with over in the Issues tab!
-1. Windows support: Right now this is Linux-only.
-I'm not sure if UWP is the only way to access GPIO on the Windows side, but if not, create a new class implementing IPinInterface with the Windows IoT Core mappings.
-2. Adding components: I'll be filling these out over time, but it would be great to be able to have some higher-level component access (e.g. digit displays, LED grids, LCD scrollers, etc.)
-3. Adding new boards: I only have a Raspberry Pi, so if you have something else and want to map the GPIO pins, that would be awesome!